awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 ## Amazon ECS Console Experience<a name="service-discovery-console"></a>

-The service create and service update workflows in the Amazon ECS console supports service discovery\.
+The service creation workflow in the Amazon ECS console supports service discovery\. service discovery can only be configured when first creating a service\.
+Updating existing services to configure service discovery for the first time or change the current configuration is not supported\.

-To create a new Amazon ECS service that uses service discovery, see [Creating a Service](create-service.md)\.
+To create a new Amazon ECS service that uses service discovery, see [Creating a service](create-service.md)\.

 ## Service Discovery Pricing<a name="service-discovery-pricing"></a>